 Do not put away a tent while it’s still wet.
 Your tent may still be wet from the damp atmosphere, from the rain, snow or the cold.
 Allow sufficient time to air-dry your tent before folding and packing it in.
 Moisture is a tent’s worst enemy- when given time, mold and mildew will appear, which isn’t good for your health and safety.

 Store your tent by rolling it tightly and in a neat bundle.
 Don’t put it inside the sleeping bag because the tent fabric or material might crumple and crease, which may result in a structural weakness, especially with nylon.
-Rolling it up serves to eliminate any wrinkles and keeps the durability to maximum.
+Rolling it up serves to eliminate any wrinkles and keeps it durable.

 1) Protect From Underneath